LogtalkDotOrg/logtalk3/ports/metagol/NOTES.md

 The port allows any number of datasets to be loaded simultaneously with per-dataset learning options.
-A dataset is simply wrapped in an object that extends and is expanded by the `metagol` object.
+A dataset is simply wrapped in an object that extends and is expanded by the `metagol` object as illustrated by the ported examples.

 Both the original code and the port requires the coroutining `when/2` predicate, which is only available in some backend Prolog systems.